mitranim/wordplay/readme.md

 craptaclysm © M

-healium (restorative substance; opposite of hurtium) © M
+healium (gas with healing properties; restorative substance; opposite of hurtium) © M

 saycret (has been outed away) © M